INZ is currently producing a resource book on designing, installing, operating and managing fertigation in NZ – this will be available in Spring 2018

-New Zealand Guideline for the Safe Management of Irrigation Systems with Effluent, Fertiliser and/or Agrichemical Injection on the right hand-side of this page.
+Find New Zealand Guideline for the Safe Management of Irrigation Systems with Effluent, Fertiliser and/or Agrichemical Injection on the right hand-side of this page.

 This guideline is intended for designers and installers of irrigation systems with effluent, fertiliser and agrichemical injection.
 This may include engineers, equipment suppliers, and specialist irrigation designers.
 The design, installation and testing processes described in this guideline are intended to be applied to agricultural irrigation systems.
 The guidelines do not amend or replace other industry performance indicators, guidelines, codes of practice or standards.
 Designers and installers should interpret the guideline according to the requirements of individual properties and owners.
 All decisions made must also comply with statutes, regulations, and other legal requirements and industry standard